![]() |

 Day 1 & 2, travel from London to Krakow as shown on the London to Poland page.

-You travel from London to Berlin on day 1, stay overnight, then travel from Berlin to Krakow on day 2.
+Take a morning Eurostar from London and onward trains to Berlin, stay overnight, then travel to Krakow on day 2.

 -

-Stay overnight in Krakow - ideally longer so you can see the city!
+Stay overnight in Krakow.
 Hotels next to the station with great reviews include the PURO Hotel or for something inexpensive, the Polonia Hotel.
 For a longer stay, see suggested hotels in the old town here.

 -

-Day 3, travel from Krakow to Ukraine on one of two new fast air-conditioned daytime connections:
+Day 3, travel from Krakow to Ukraine by train:

-To check times, first check the Ukrainian train at www.uz.gov.ua/en/passengers/timetable.
+To check times, first check the Ukrainian train at www.uz.gov.ua/en/passengers/timetable (to access it, you may need to select Ukrainian IP address on your VPN).
 Then check times for a suitable Polish connecting train at Polish Railways www.intercity.pl.
-Or you can cheat and check times from Krakow to Lviv or Kyiv all in one go using the German Railways all-Europe timetable at www.bahn.de.
+Or you can cheat and check times from Krakow to Lviv or Kyiv all in one go using the German Railways all-Europe timetable at int.bahn.de.

 Kyiv & Lviv ► London